 I’m not talking about internet famous because you have the coolest cat who can do the funniest tricks.

 I’m not talking about being internet famous because you’ve got a shock of pink hair or you’ve got the craziest personality.

-I’m talking about using the platform of the Internet — which is in the houses of over three and a half million people around the world — to change the world from your living room.
+I’m talking about using the platform of the Internet — which over 4 billion people worldwide have access to — to change the world from your living room.
 From your computer.